Chart Color Schemes

 Weston has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified four projects likely impacting the area: Molonglo Group Centre to Town Centre Transition, Fetherston Weston, The Hunter, and Wesley Mission Affordable Housing Curtin.
-These are detailed below as they are most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects that may affect this region: Molonglo Group Centre to Town Centre Transition, Fetherston Weston, The Hunter, and Wesley Mission Affordable Housing Curtin.
+The following details the most relevant ones.

 Professional plan users can use the search below to filter and access additional projects.